Ardboe musician Barry Devlin set to receive Music Centre Legend Award

 Following the presentation to Barry Devlin, fellow musicians and Horslips friends Jim Lockhart, Ray Fean and Fiach Moriarty will join Barry on stage for a few of the bands best known songs.

-Read the full story in this week's Courier or check out our e-paper...
+For the full story, see this week's Courier or check out our epaper.